lhbelfanti/dokub/07-complex-with-k8s/README.md

 The main idea of this project is to migrate the previous created [Multi Container App inside the 05-complex folder](../05-complex/README.md), to Kubernetes.

+Some parts of this project have to be done in Github instead of Gitlab due Gitlab support for Travis CLI.

 ## Objective:
 ![Multi Container App with Kubernetes](./objective.png)